Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Discussion

 \minisection{Energy saving.} A lot of prior works focus on reducing the energy consumption without impacting the performance significantly.
 Primary energy bottlenecks includes the uneven model pipelining and hardware straggling~\cite{energy_bloat_paper}.
 Example solutions are power oversubscription, frequency locking and power capping, and fine-grained DVFS~\cite{LLMPowerManMicrosoft, micro-serve_paper, fine_grained_dvfs}.

 \minisection{C3 mitigation} Multiple techniques has been proposed to mitigate the slowdown due to C3.
 Knowing the potential of C3 to improve performance, architecture support has been extended to support more efficient and finer-grained overlap~\cite{dma_gpu_paper_2}.
-To further bridge the gap from theoretical performance, efforts are paid to design better communication collectives~\cite{ConCCL}.
+To further bridge the gap from theoretical performance, efforts have been made to design better communication collectives~\cite{ConCCL}.

+DMA engines free compute resources from communication kernels, lowering the runtime variation of compute kernels during C3.
+Since DMA does not eliminate the coupling between thermal imbalance and C3, \name{} can still exist.
+However, the quantitative impact on lead values is complicated, which are determined by both the overlap and runtime of all preceding kernels.
+That said, solving \name{} still provides benefits, since frequency differences across GPUs determine power and performance, as stated in Insights~\ref{ins:perf-model}~and~\ref{ins:power-model}.